 WENDY ANN GREENE

-THE GOAL is a Community Network to support the individual needs of a family going into crisis as a safety net.
-A strong community can identify the Red Flag concerns of the famly, and refer them to the trained community coalition for early intervention and prevention.
+THE GOAL is a community Family Alliance Network to support the individual needs of a family going into crisis as a safety net.
+A strong, healthy community can identify the Red Flag concerns of the famly, and refer them to the trained community coalition for early intervention and prevention.

 We are building networks.
 This collaboration is to strengthen families around the world.
 When you start something, you begin where you are, one step at a time.
 We are looking for families in communities that are interested in 1. finding solutions today’s family concerns, 2. provide education for the complex issues, 3. coaching to learn new skills and 4. ultimately, network with collaborative resources for recovery and empowerment.
 THE GOAL is a dynamic network that can meet the individual needs and designed by the people in the community.
 Please reach out if you want to be part of this grass roots movement of families to help families working to develop strong communities.